HPCE/hpce-2018-cw2/readme.md

 After this code runs, we can't say anything about the values of x and y, as each one has been captured by reference (the [&]) but we don't know if they have been modified yet.
-It is is possible that zero, one, or both of the tasks have completed, so to rejoin the tasks and synchronise we need to do:
+It is possible that zero, one, or both of the tasks have completed, so to rejoin the tasks and synchronise we need to do: